 In accordance with clinical observations of recent years, childhood and adolescent depression have become an important part of child psychopathology.
 Depression in children directly affects their sensitivity and its manifestations are associated with the psychosomatic sphere and the world of childhood psychoses.
 In addition, it accompanies many physical diseases, hiding under various behavioral disorders, and is accompanied by learning disabilities and school failures.
-Many students believe that too much homework can cause stress.
+Many students believe that too much homework causes stress.
 Let’s consider this statement.

 - The teacher-student relationship (rejection of the child by the teacher, lack of reinforcement of positive results with simultaneous presence of negative reinforcements, etc.).

 - Failures in school (lack of interest in school lessons, worsening of results).

 - Demands of parents exceeding the child’s possibilities, expectations from the child of the realization of their unfulfilled dreams, and imposition of their will.

 - Bad relations with peers (disapproval from peers, a sense of loneliness, aggressive behavior).

 - Low self-esteem of the child (lack of belief in one’s own abilities).